gramaziokohler/radii_docs/_sources/tutorial/grashopper/documentation_rst/16_save_scenario.rst

 .. topic:: Definition

-  The Scenario Manager can collect all type of content, views, references, settings and more into scenarios, that can then be called into a viewer at once
+  The Scenario Manager can collect all type of content, views, references, settings and more into scenarios, that can then be called into a viewer at once.
-  With scenarios it is possible to do more complex presentations at ease.
+  With scenarios it is possible to do more complex presentations.

 .. attention::

-  Be careful or refrain from saving geometry content into this component with scenarios, instead use `Publish Reference`_ to download it.
+  Be careful or refrain from saving geometry content into this component with scenarios, instead use `Save Scenario`_ to save to the cloud and `Publish Reference`_ to download it.
 Otherwise the Grasshopper file can get very heavy and slow.

 .. tip::

-  - Content from save Scenario can be saved to the cloud with `Save Content`_
+  - The ``Content`` output can be saved to the cloud with `Save Content`_
-  - Grasshoppers autosave can be deactivated, in case it takes to long
+  - Grasshoppers autosave can be deactivated when the saving takes to long
-  - To save time with heavier and bigger models: `Publish Reference`_  can direct all viewers to download a previously saved file that was saved to a channel, instead of live uploading and then downloading to the viewers.

 Input
 ---------